Skip to main content

 };

-Using a custom function permits you to regroup the various fields under a common top-level attribute, such as revenueData.
+Use a custom function to group several fields under a common top-level attribute, such as revenueData.

 1. In the extension configuration file (productAttributesConfig.js), add a revenueData declaration with the attribute property being a function that returns the data to index.